-- 13.4.
-Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
-Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level. - 14.2 Define which topics are covered by this example of good practice at the State Party level.
+- 14. Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.Follow the rules and main principle from UNESCO by conserving and master the level of protection of heritage. - 14.2 Define which topics are covered by this example of good practice at the State Party level.